johnathanDing/RL_Sutton_Race_Track/README.md

 ## Off-Policy Monte Carlo control
 ![Off-policy MC algorithm](./Examples/Off_Policy_MC_Control.png)

 Our main function implements the Off-Policy MC control algorithm, as outlined above from Sutton's book.
+In our training model, we customize the behavior policy such that it returns random policy if the state if incompletely trained, and transitions to a epsilon-soft version of the target policy once all state-available actions have been visited at least once.

+Such strategy has two advantages: 1) it can ensure that we explore all available options before committing to a seemingly optimal action; and 2) it can help training move deeper into episodes after tail steps are sufficiently trained.
+Because once there's a rough estimate of all actions, we transition to a low-epsilon soft policy to speed up the training process, avoiding stalling too much training time on frequently visited states.

 We also record the number of training episodes and their total returns for result analysis purpose.
 At the end, 1k episodes generated through target policy is evaluated to analyze the quality of our training model.

 One example set of results is as following: